 Approximately 5 years after the Knights Chess Club began I, Ed Harris, found myself needing a break from chess.
 As a result the responsibility for continuing to run the club fell to the remaining three members of the KCC Planning Board.
 They were Tom Cassar, Vince Bradly, and Clay Bradly, each faithful and dedicated to chess and the Knights Chess Club.
 Unfortunately circumstances, responsibilities, and life's demands weighed heavily on the board at that time.
 It was then that Tom Cassar stepped up and took full leadership responsibilities upon himself in addition to many of the planning board tasks.

 Later during April of 2015 the Knights Chess Club learned that we needed to leave our host location at the Keene Elks Lodge and find a new meeting location.
 At that time the decision was made to re-boot the club with a new planing board, which still included Tom Cassar and also the return of Ed Harris back onto the board.
-The mission of the KCC being to continue working toward achieving the growth and prosperity of both the Knights Chess Club and chess locally.
+The mission of the KCC continued as working to achieving the growth and prosperity of both the Knights Chess Club and chess locally.

 Leadership of the Knights Chess Club has been resumed by former club President Tom Cassar, and Dave Kochman who is also the clubs liason with our current host the Congregation Ahavas Achim.
 Following these changes the KCC has continued to meet in a positive way without any noticable difference, continuing to grow and thrive.